bootstrap-vue/bootstrap-vue/src/components/table/README.md

 ### Change sort direction

-Control the order in which ascending and descending sorting is applied when a sortable column header is clicked, by using the the `sort-direction` prop.
+Control the order in which ascending and descending sorting is applied when a sortable column header is clicked, by using the `sort-direction` prop.
 The default value `'asc'` applies ascending sort first.
 To reverse the behavior and sort in descending direction first, set it to `'desc'`.

 If you don't want the sorting direction to change at all when clicking another sortable column